 Emerald/El-Khazindar Business Research and Case Center (KCC) at AUC School of Business case study competition.

-The aim of this competition is to encourage and promote the development of high-quality teaching case material related to business and management issues in the Arab region, Pakistan and Turkey.
+The aim of this competition is to encourage and promote the development of high-quality teaching case material related to business and management issues in the Middle East and North Africa (MENA) region, Pakistan and Turkey.

 Compulsory submission criteria

 - well-researched teaching cases based on a real situation in a real company, with

 - a clear decision-making situation, and

 - prepared in accordance with case writing guidelines provided in the instructional materials below.